stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 Change each value that is marked as _Required_.
 In addition, specify the settings for the TF backend in the `tf/contexts/context.json` file for _dev_ and _prod_.

-> The IAM principal that creates an EKS cluster is automatically granted _system:masters_ in that cluster.
+> The IAM principal that creates an EKS cluster is automatically granted membership of the _system:masters_ group in that cluster.
 In our example code, this principal is the IAM role that TF uses.
 The TF code also enables administrator access on the cluster to the IAM role for human system administrators.

 ## 3: Set Credentials

-> This process needs access to both AWS and your Git hosting provider.
-Set an access token for GitLab as the environment variable `GITLAB_TOKEN` before you run this command.
+This process needs access to both AWS and your Git hosting provider.

-The example project configures Flux to use a GitLab deploy key.
-This means that the Kubernetes cluster must have SSH access to the GitLab repository for the project.
+To work with GitLab, set an [access token](https://docs.gitlab.com/user/profile/personal_access_tokens/) as the environment variable `GITLAB_TOKEN`.

-If you are running the TF deployment from your own system, first ensure that you have AWS credentials in your shell session:
+If you are running the TF deployment from your own system, ensure that you have AWS credentials in your shell session:

 ```shell
 eval $(aws configure export-credentials --format env --profile your-aws-profile)
 ```

-If you want to use [local TF state](https://opentofu.org/docs/language/settings/backends/local/), set the environment variable `TFT_REMOTE_BACKEND` to `false`:
+If you want to use [local TF state](https://opentofu.org/docs/language/settings/backends/local/), you also need to set the environment variable `TFT_REMOTE_BACKEND` as `false`:

 ```shell
 TFT_REMOTE_BACKEND=false